AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/27-practical-considerations.md

 \label{sec:confirmation-times}

 A confirmation is a *discrete* event that occurs when a block is produced.
-When an attacker is performing a hash-rate based doublespend attack they are, effectively, racing the honest network; that race is measured in confirmations, not *time*.
+When an attacker is performing a hash-rate based doublespend attack, they are, effectively, racing the honest network; that race is measured in confirmations, not *time*.

 ```{=latex}
 \bquote{